PimenovAlexander/resources/technical-reference/core-logic/ticks.md

 $$\Delta fee_{position} = \Delta L_{position} * \Delta innerFeeFrowth _{position}$$

-_Note_: _a similar mechanism can be used in plugins to implement time tracking within a range of ticks, distribute additional rewards, etc._\
-\
-\
 The corresponding bit at the root is 1 if the corresponding second-level word has at least one active bit.

 The maximum allowed tick is **887272**